chriniko13/eresearch-repositorer-platform/README.md

-# ERESEARCH REPOSITORY PLATFORM
+# ERESEARCH REPOSITORER PLATFORM

 ![](e-research.gif)

 ### Description
-This is a convenient repository, which holds a docker compose file, which starts up the whole repository platform.
+This is a convenient repository, which holds a docker compose file, that starts up the whole eresearch repositorer platform.

-In order to run the docker compose file, first you need to create docker images for the following services (instructions are on README.md of every service):
+In order to run the docker compose file (`docker-compose.yml`), first you need to create the docker images for the following services (instructions are on README.md of every service):

 * Platform services:
     * [eresearch-repositorer-service](https://github.com/chriniko13/eresearch-repositorer-service)